kevin-zhu-112/M3M3-Studios/README.md

 Placing a block inside another gameobject using the Place Block powerup will sometimes push the block back and give the player a ton of momentum.
 Jellyfish will sometimes die unintentionally when the player collides with them from below instead of knocking the player back.
 The player can sometimes gain a lot of upward momentum if the player presses the jump button at a precise moment after bouncing off an enemy or landing on a ledge.
+The player appears to sink into platforms that are moving upwards.
 Some parts of the central mountain in Level 2 is unintentionally scalable by the player by repeatedly jumping up the mountain, though it takes a bit of time.
+The player can also sometimes clip through the terrain if he attepts to do this.

 Who Did What: